On this page

 Get present users

-Use the whoIsPresent() method to get a list of users currently present on any channel within the channel group.
+Get a list of users currently present on any channel in the group with whoIsPresent().

 Requires Presence